Sunscreen Resource Center

 Ideally, parents should avoid exposing babies younger than 6 months to the sun’s rays.

-The best way to protect infants from the sun is to keep them in the shade as much as possible, in addition to dressing them in long sleeves, pants, a wide-brimmed hat and sunglasses.
+The best way to protect infants from the sun is to keep them in the shade as much as possible, in addition to dressing them in long sleeves, pants, a wide-brimmed hat, and sunglasses.
+If you can’t find shade, create your own using an umbrella, canopy, or the hood of a stroller.
 Make sure they do not get overheated and that they drink plenty of fluids.
-If your baby is fussy, is crying excessively or has redness on any exposed skin, take him or her indoors.
+If your baby is fussy, crying excessively, or has redness on any exposed skin, take him or her indoors.

-Parents of infants and toddlers 6 months and older may apply a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher to their children’s exposed skin that is not covered by protective clothing, according to the instructions on product label.
+Minimize sunscreen use on children younger than six months old.
+However, if shade and adequate clothing are not available, parents and caretakers may apply a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher to all skin not covered by clothing, according to the instructions on the product label.
 When outdoors, sunscreen should be reapplied approximately every two hours, or as often as the label says.
-Sunscreens that use the ingredients zinc oxide or titanium dioxide, or special sunscreens made for infants or toddlers may cause less irritation to their sensitive skin.10
+Sunscreens that use the ingredients zinc oxide or titanium dioxide, or special sunscreens made for infants or toddlers, may cause less irritation to their sensitive skin.10

 Can I use the sunscreen I bought last summer, or do I need to purchase a new bottle each year?
 Does it lose its strength?